itzDJ/djvim/README.md

   - CMP (possibly limit to 5 values in the CMP)
   - Snippets (like java main method, java system.out.println, html5 expansion template)
 - Add method to search TODOs (note: jdtls already highlights todos, so maybe treesitter/lsp highlighting todos + search is enough)
-- Change lualine theme based on truecolor availability
+- Customize lualine (probably keep theme on auto).
+  - When typing `vim`, make sure the standard nvim version and info show up, or use alpha-nvim if a file isn't passed
 - Consider using surround.vim instead of the two lua based plugins